RY997/Thesis/thesis.typ

 )[
   Note: Summarize the open goals by repeating the open requirements or use cases and explaining why you were not able to achieve them.
 Important: It might be suspicious, if you do not have open goals.
 This usually indicates that you did not thoroughly analyze your problems.
 ]
+Moving forward, certain requirements are identified as open goals within the scope of the project.
+Specifically, FR4 entails enabling users to modify the generation plan, allowing for a more personalized and adaptable approach to exercise adaptation plan.
+Additionally, FR10 introduces the capability for users to undo changes made by Iris to the exercise, offering a layer of flexibility and control over the modification process.
+While these functionalities remain pending, they represent areas for potential future development and enhancement in the project, aligning with the overarching goal of providing users with a comprehensive and customizable experience within the Iris platform.

 == Conclusion
 #rect(